As most of you already know, I am currently studying abroad in Florence, Italy. So far the journey has been a little crazy but ultimately – AMAZING!

 To save some Euros, we figured it would be a good idea to not eat out all the time and buy some groceries.
 You know, fruits and veggies, yogurt, eggs, bread, peanut butter…

 But peanut butter doesn’t exist here!
 You literally cannot find it anywhere.
-There are jars of Nutella EVERYWHERE – and Nutella flavored candy bars, gelato…but alas, no peanut butter.
+Italians really love Nutella there are jars of it EVERYWHERE – and Nutella flavored candy bars, gelato…but alas, no peanut butter.

 Oh and I almost forgot to mention -we have to pay for plastic bags!